xdoko01/pgRPG/README.md

   - [ ] Implement `ALL`, `` into the cleanup at the beginning of the quest definition - ideally some pre_processing that will substitute keyword ALL with all the processors in the game.
 By doing it this way it will not be necessary to modify the logic of ecs_manager's delete_processor.
   - [x] Redo prereqs in the quest manager - the load is ugly
-  - [ ] Implement new component `CanSee` that will specify what the entity can see and will hold list of entities that are being seen.
+  - [x] Implement new component `CanSee` that will specify what the entity can see and will hold list of entities that are being seen.
   - [ ] Implement new component `CanHear` that will specify what the entity can hear and will hold list of entities that are being heard.
+  - [ ] Bug -Problem with pushing entities into walls - eventhough map collisions are enabled.
+To be fixed.

 ## TODOs - Behavior Trees for AI implementation, commands and brain